NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 #### Options

-- --working-directory
+- -w|--working-dir <WORKING_DIRECTORY>

 Run this command as if working directory is set to the specified directory.

-If the specified `--working-directory` doesn't exist, an error is displayed indicating the `--working-directory` doesn't exist.
+If the specified `--working-dir` doesn't exist, an error is displayed indicating the `--working-dir` doesn't exist.

 > [!Note]
-> If `--working-directory` (or its parent directories) is not accessible, the command will ignore any NuGet configuration files under those directories without any warning/error.
+> If `--working-dir` (or its parent directories) is not accessible, the command will ignore any NuGet configuration files under those directories without any warning/error.
 This is aligned with other NuGet commands.

 - -?|-h|--help